can-it/can-it/README.md

     comparator.isAllowed('delete', 'delete'); // true
     comparator.isAllowed('get', 'create'); // false
     comparator.isAllowed('get', 'delete'); // false

+    comparator.isDenied('get', 'edit'); // false, denied the "edit", it does not necessarily mean denying the "view" action. comparator.isDenied('edit', 'edit'); // true
     ```
   - `NestedComparator`: This operator is used for handling nested values.
 It provides a way to define and work with hierarchical relationships between values (usually resources).
 Here are a few use cases to help you understand the functionality of the NestedOperator: